 COP26 must consider inequality as an integral part of the climate crisis.
-Climate justice is not an option – it is necessary for finding lasting solutions, says Kathrin Strobel, program director in the field of inequality at the Robert Bosch Stiftung.
+Climate justice is not an option – it is necessary for finding lasting solutions, says Kathrin Strobel, former program director in the field of inequality at the Robert Bosch Stiftung.

 As November and COP26 begin, the grey Berlin autumn seems to fit the worried faces turning toward Glasgow all over the world.
 Worried, because current commitments are insufficient to keep global warming to 1.5 degrees and to avoid the most dangerous effects of climate change.
 And worried, because they fail to acknowledge the close connections between climate change and the most urgent social issue of our times: inequality.